MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-howto-rdl-report-layout.md

 Report labels are used by report layouts as, for example, the heading for a field in a table, the title for a chart, or the title for the report itself.

-Report labels defined in the *Labels* section of the report object and captions included on dataitem colums using the [IncludeCaption property](properties/devenv-includecaption-property.md) are available as parameters in RDL.
+Report labels defined in the *Labels* section of the report object and captions included on dataitem columns using the [IncludeCaption property](properties/devenv-includecaption-property.md) are available as parameters in RDL.

 For more information about labels, see [Report labels](./devenv-report-object.md#report-labels).